 LESSON 1: INTRODUCTION & INTERNATIONAL HUMAN TRAFFICKING 101

-The opening lesson of the Prevention Project curriculum provides an introduction to the facts of human trafficking and then focuses on the dimensions and realities of human trafficking internationally.
-The lesson utilizes case studies and examines potential red flags.
+The opening lesson of the Prevention Project curriculum provides an introduction to the facts of human trafficking and focuses on the dimensions and realities of human trafficking internationally.
+The lesson plan includes stories and student interaction that address the following questions: What is human trafficking?
+Who does it affect?
+Where does it occur globally?
+Why and how does it occur?
+How are victims of human trafficking affected?
+The group activity of the lesson looks in-depth at trafficking in certain countries.
 Excerpts of this lesson were crafted by International Justice Mission.

 LESSON 2: SEX TRAFFICKING IN THE U.S.

-This lesson is primarily composed of a 40-minute documentary produced through a collaboration from the Prevention Project program and Sex+Money.
-The voices of survivors and experts across the country featured in this film serve to give students an overview of human trafficking as well as how to identify human trafficking in their own lives and communities.
+This lesson is primarily composed of a 40-minute documentary produced by Sex + Money and the Prevention Project program.
+The documentary covers the reality of sex trafficking in the U.S. by examining the profiles of victims, traffickers, and buyers.
+The voices of survivors and experts from across the country serve to give students an overview of human trafficking as well as explaining how to identify human trafficking in their own lives and communities.

 LESSON 3: PROFILE OF A PIMP

 In 21st–century America, pimps are viewed not as potential traffickers, but as pop culture idols.
 This lesson highlights the real profile of a pimp, attempting to draw out the influence of culture upon our view of pimps and the interconnectedness between pimps and traffickers in sex trafficking.
 Students will be asked to share their impressions of pimps and then compare their first impressions to the violence and manipulation behind the current popular, hip, idolized image of pimps.
 The teacher notes for this lesson are supplemented with a video of Tim Matthews speaking about the profile of pimps today.